 Hammer mills in general can be used to mill almost anything from grains to glass and even plastic.
 Alternatively, they are used by municipalities to reduce the size of household waste and are very helpful in managing a compost heap around the house.
 The hammer mill is a nuisance free method of milling and if designed with a specific application in mind, it can mill almost anything that is thrown at it.
 Because of the simple operation and basic design, the hammer mill is a very cost-effective machine to use.

 HOW HAMMER MILLS WORK

-Hammer mills consist of a rotating shaft that has hammers attached to it.
-The hammers rotate at a reasonable high speed close to a milling chamber that is equipped with a screen.
+Hammer mills consist of a rotating shaft with hammers attached to it.
+The hammers rotate at a reasonably high speed close to a milling chamber that is equipped with a screen.
 The main product is fed into the milling chamber and the hammers mill the product until it has reached a size that is small enough to escape out of the milling chamber through the screen.
-If the operator wants to change the size of the product, then the size of screen must be changed.
-Within certain criteria the same hammer mills can be used to mill grain as well as plant materials such as lucerne.
+If the operator wants to change the size of the product, the size of the screen must be changed.
+Within certain criteria, the same hammer mills can be used to mill grain as well as plant materials such as lucerne.

 In this aggressive milling process a large percentage of the product will be reduced to a size that is much smaller than the screen size that has been installed in the milling chamber, resulting in a product that is not very homogeneous.
 If the desired product is very fine, usually below 500 microns, this should not be a problem.
 However, if the desired product must be, for example, smaller than 2 000 microns, but the feed expert doesn’t want a large percentage below 500 microns, a hammer mill is probably not the best option.